-2.2 Numerical model
+b.
+Numerical model

-The case-study has been simulated using the MetUM version 7.3.
-The MetUM is a finitedifference model that solves the non-hydrostatic deep-atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al., 2005).
-It uses Arakawa C staggering in the horizontal (Arakawa and Lamb, 1977) and is terrain-following with a hybridheight Charney-Phillips (Charney and Phillips, 1953) vertical coordinate.
-Parametrization of physical processes includes longwave and shortwave radiation (Edwards and Slingo, 1996), boundary layer mixing (Lock et al., 2000), cloud microphysics and large-scale precipitation (Wilson and Ballard, 1999) and convection (Gregory and Rowntree, 1990).
+The case study has been simulated using the MetUM version 7.3.
+The MetUM is a finite-difference model that solves the nonhydrostatic deep atmosphere dynamical equations with a semi-implicit, semi-Lagrangian integration scheme (Davies et al. 2005).
+It uses Arakawa C staggering in the horizontal (Arakawa and Lamb 1977) and is terrain following with a hybrid height Charney-Phillips (Charney and Phillips 1953) vertical coordinate.
+Parameterization of physical processes includes longwave and shortwave radiation (Edwards and Slingo 1996), boundary layer mixing (Lock et al. 2000), cloud microphysics, and large-scale precipitation (Wilson and Ballard 1999) and convection (Gregory and Rowntree 1990).

-The simulation has been performed on a limited-area domain corresponding to the Met Office's recently operational North-Atlantic-Europe (NAE) domain with $600 \times 300$ grid points.
-The horizontal grid spacing was $0.11^{\circ}$ (~ 12 km) in both longitude and latitude on a rotated grid centered around $52.5^{\circ}$ N, $2.5^{\circ}$ W. The NAE domain extends approximately from $30^{\circ}$ N to $70^{\circ}$ N in latitude and from $60^{\circ}$ W to $40^{\circ}$ E in longitude.
+The simulation has been performed on a limited-area domain corresponding to the Met Office's recently operational North Atlantic-Europe (NAE) domain with 600×300 grid points.
+The horizontal grid spacing was 0.11° (~12 km) in both longitude and latitude on a rotated grid centered around 52.5°N, 2.5°W. The NAE domain extends approximately from 30° to 70°N in latitude and from 60°W to 40°E in longitude.
 The vertical coordinate is discretized in 70 vertical levels with lid around 80 km.
-The initial and lateral boundary conditions were given by the Met Office operational analysis valid at 0000 UTC 8 December 2011 and 3-hourly lateral boundary conditions (LBCs) valid from 2100 UTC 7 December 2011 for 72 hours.
+The initial and lateral boundary conditions were given by the Met Office operational analysis valid at 0000 UTC 8 December 2011 and 3-hourly lateral boundary conditions (LBCs) valid from 2100 UTC 7 December 2011 for 72 h.

-Several previous studies have used resolutions of this order to study this type of storm (e.g. Clark et al., 2005; Parton et al., 2009; Martínez-Alvarado et al., 2010), motivated on the basis that the fastest growing mode of slantwise instability should be resolvable at these horizontal and vertical resolutions (Persson and Warner, 1993; Clark et al., 2005).
-Vaughan et al. (2014) provide an analysis of an ensemble at 2.2-km grid spacing, including the low-level wind structure, but the domain in that case is restricted to the United Kingdom; the use of the 12-km grid spacing allows the simulation of a larger domain that includes the full cyclone without dominant effects from the LBCs.
-Moreover, the trajectory analysis (see Sections 22.3 and 22.4) requires a large domain to allow long trajectories to be calculated without the majority of them leaving the domain.
+Several previous studies have used resolutions of this order to study this type of storm (e.g., Clark et al. 2005; Parton et al. 2009; Martínez-Alvarado et al. 2010), motivated on the basis that the fastest growing mode of slantwise instability should be resolvable at these horizontal and vertical resolutions (Persson and Warner 1993; Clark et al. 2005).
+Vaughan et al. (2014, manuscript submitted to Bull.
+Amer.
+Meteor.
+Soc.) provide an analysis of an ensemble at 2.2-km grid spacing, including the low-level wind structure, but the domain in that case is restricted to the United Kingdom; the use of the 12-km grid spacing allows the simulation of a larger domain that includes the full cyclone without dominant effects from the LBCs.
+Moreover, the trajectory analysis (see sections 2c and 2d) requires a large domain to allow long trajectories to be calculated without the majority of them leaving the domain.

-2.3 Trajectory analysis
+c.
+Trajectory analysis

 Two trajectory models are used in the paper.
 The first model is the Reading Offline Trajectory Model (ROTRAJ) as developed by Methven (1997).
 Its application to aircraft flights is detailed in Methven et al. (2003).
-It calculates trajectories using ECMWF (European Centre for Medium-Range Weather Forecasts) analysis data.
-In this paper, the ECMWF reanalysis dataset ERA-Interim has been used as directly output by the ECMWF model (T255L60 in hybrid sigma-pressure vertical coordinates every six hours).
-A fourth order Runge-Kutta scheme is used for the trajectory integration (with a time-step of 15 minutes).
+It calculates trajectories using European Centre for Medium-Range Weather Forecasts (ECMWF) analysis data.
+In this paper, the ECMWF Interim Re-Analysis (ERA-Interim) dataset has been used in its native configuration (T255L60 in hybrid sigma-pressure vertical coordinates every 6 h).
+A fourth-order Runge-Kutta scheme is used for the trajectory integration (with a time step of 15 min).
 The boundary condition on vertical velocity is used during the interpolation to ensure that trajectories cannot intercept the ground.